How to Fix the Mac Boot Camp Error?

 • Click on Applications > Utilities > Disk Utility

-• Click on your hard drive on the left pane
+• Click on your hard drive in the left pane

-• Select Verify Disk to begin the checking your disk
+• Select Verify Disk to begin checking your disk

 • Wait for the process to complete and produce a status report.
 Check whether any errors found, click on Repair Disk to repair your disk